 - Of all the things you should stock, salt should be high on the list and stored in large quantity.
 In addition to its flavor enhancing properties, salt is useful in preserving meats and fishes, for home canning, to attract wild game, for the health of livestock, and more.
 Salt is incredibly inexpensive, and has a shelf life of “Forever”.

-- Oil of oregano.
-This is my favorite pick for a medicinal herb.
+- Oregano Oil: This is my favorite pick for a medicinal herb.
 This stuff has amazing immune system benefits and antibiotic properties.
 We use it constantly in my house to wipe out colds and flues, it does the job every time!
 Capsules are the most convenient form, although you can purchase the oil and add it to beverages (Don’t expect it to taste good!)

 - Stock a wide variety of spices to add flavor.
 Here again, I watch for sales.
 We like cinnamon for our oatmeal, especially in apple season.
 Get a lot of everything you like to use in cooking, spices have a very long shelf life if properly sealed.